On Living Wages

 Now in early 2021, we have taken the next step; this time targeting pay equity.
-By enacting an Administrative Fee in lieu of tipping, this system allowed us to distribute these funds across the restaurant’s employees (excluding ownership) decreasing the wage gap between that had been so prevalent between tipped and non-tipped positions.
+Enacting an Administrative Fee allowed us to distribute these funds across the restaurant’s employees (excluding ownership), decreasing the wage gap that had been so prevalent between tipped and non-tipped positions.

-We have successfully installed these policies amongst our restaurant group, positively impacting the take-home pay for our staff and shared the findings with our community.
+We have installed these policies amongst our restaurant group, positively impacting the take-home pay, especially for our non-tipped staff.
+As we expand our model of service, we are continuing to reevaluate the distribution of tips, Administrative Fee and base wages to hold to our goals of pay equity and living wages.
 Still, we believe the passage of legislation targeting pay equity and living wages in the hospitality industry will create a level playing field, eliminating the advantage to those who would choose to maintain and leverage low wages to keep menu prices down.

 On Pay Equity

-In order to provide equitable wages for all of our staff members, we’ve made the decision to forgo the standard tipping model and instead include a 10% Administration Fee on all checks.
-Additionally, guests may choose to donate money into an employee fund.
-If you’d like to give more than 10% to our staff, we welcome you to do so with our ‘Donate to our Team’ menu button.
+In order to provide equitable wages for all of our staff members, we’ve made the decision to include a 10% Administrative Fee on all takeout checks, and 20% on all table-service checks.
+Additionally, guests may choose to tip.

 These two amounts will be combined and redistributed to employees in their paychecks.
 This change will include FOH and BOH Management but exclude ownership.
-We expect employees will get an additional $3 – $5 dollars over their base pay per hour in their paycheck.
+We conservatively project employees will get an additional $3 – $5 dollars per hour over their base pay in their paycheck.

-We are putting an end to our Revenue Share program but in this shift, we are guaranteeing all employees will make a minimum of $17/hour.
+We are putting an end to our Revenue Share program but in this shift, we are guaranteeing all employees in the company will make a minimum of $17/hour.